-The American College of Rheumatology list various symptoms that doctors can use as a guide to diagnose lupus.
-These include:
+The American College of Rheumatology list various symptoms that doctors use to guide lupus diagnosis.

-- Rash that appears on exposure to the sun
+- a rash that appears when the individual exposes their skin to the sun

-If a person has four or more of these symptoms, they should consult their doctor.
+A person with four or more of these symptoms should consult their doctor.

 Lupus affects almost every part of the anatomy.
-How the complications are handled may play a role in how long the person with the condition lives and the quality of their life.
+The handling of any complications might play a role in how long the person with the condition lives and the quality of their life.